jbmoelker/jquery-style-guide/README.md

 ## Prefer CSS animations over `.animate()`

-jQuery let's you create complex animation sequences using [.animate()](http://api.jquery.com/animate/).
+jQuery lets you create complex animation sequences using [.animate()](http://api.jquery.com/animate/).
 Since the introduction of jQuery native CSS has caught up and now also provides methods to transition and animate elements.

 ### Why?